-- Section 5 describes Metro Ethernet service requirements for all of the DPoE Elements in a DPoE Network. - Section 6 describes performance and fault management requirements. - Annex A describes new TLVs. - Annex B defines extensions to [L2VPN] MIB to read-back L2VPN Mode, the type of encapsulation/tagging used, and its value. - Annex C describes Link UP and Link Down event-reporting formats. - Annex D provides summary of DOCSIS provisioning parameters to support MEF EPL service attributes.
+- Section 5 describes Metro Ethernet service requirements for all of the DPoE Elements in a DPoE Network. - Section 6 describes performance and fault management requirements. - Annex A defines extensions to [L2VPN] MIB to read-back L2VPN Mode, the type of encapsulation/tagging used, and its value. - Annex B describes Link UP and Link Down event-reporting formats. - Annex C provides summary of DOCSIS provisioning parameters to support MEF EPL service attributes.